wp-plugins/spots/readme.txt

 * Development version and Alpha release.

 == Upgrade Notice ==

+= 1.3.1 =
+Fixed mixed for use in mixed protocol domains.
+Tested and working in WordPress version 4.0.
+Support for much older versions of WordPress have been removed, 3.9+ is recommended.

 = 1.3 =
 Improved support for WordPress 3.9.
 Removes some support for older versions of WP.